jay-chalkstep/cardmock/README.md

 ## 🎯 Overview

-**Aiproval** is a full-featured brand asset management, collaboration, and contract management platform that enables teams to:
+**CardMock** is a full-featured brand asset management, collaboration, and contract management platform that enables teams to:

 - 🔍 **Search & Save** company logos via Brandfetch API with automatic metadata extraction
 - 📁 **Organize** brand assets in personal and shared folder hierarchies